HenryDashwood/hakyll-website/things/books.md

 ## 2022

+The Chamber Music of Mozart - Robert Greenberg

+A Vindication of the Rights of Woman: with Strictures on Political and Moral Subjects - Mary Wollstonecraft

+Complexity: A Guided Tour - Melanie Mitchell

+Formation: The Making of Nigeria from Jihad to Amalgamation - Fola Fagbule & Feyi Fawehinmi

+A Brief History of the Celts - Peter Berresford Ellis

 Bourgeois Equality: How Ideas, Not Capital or Institutions, Enriched the World - Deirdre N. McCloskey

 Winters in the World: A Journey through the Anglo-Saxon Year - Eleanor Parker